GIScience/gis-training-resource-center/content/Modul_2/en_qgis_modul_2_exercises.md

     * Import vector data into QGIS- Shapefiles, GeoPackage and text format
     * Move layers in the layer hierarchy (Layer concept)

+* __[Exercise: Geodata Concept](/content/Modul_2/en_qgis_geodata_concept_ex1.md):__ The objective of this exercise is to make your first steps in QGIS.
+Understand the user interface and get to know the layer concept.
+Display vector data in QGIS and view the attributes of the data.
+Reproject the vector data (i.e. by changing the projection of the data).